(Lea este artículo en español 🇪🇸 )

 It may seem dramatic, but a brand crisis can catch you when you least expect it.
 And if it does, you’ll be glad that you caught it early and had a chance to limit the damage.
 That’s why social media monitoring should be part of any crisis management plan.

-Mention Pulse Alerts to be notified ASAP when something happens
+Mention Spike Alerts to be notified ASAP when something happens

 “Because they defend